henningkoehlernz/viadotto.github.io/index.md

 Our tool currently supports two profiling operations for keys:

 - **Key Discovery**: Find all minimal column sets that form a key for a given table.
-- **Key Analysis**: Compute uniqueness metrics for a given column set.
+- **Key Analysis**: Compute uniqueness metrics for a given column set, and extract data examples.

 For key discovery, we note that just because a constraint happens to hold for a table does not guarantee that it is meaningful.
 In practice, many of the key constraints discovered will be accidental, meaning they hold only by chance -- this is particularly true for tables with few rows.

-Thus the set of minimal keys returned is best seen as a starting point for further manual evaluation by a domain expert.
+As accidental keys are typically of little interest, the set of minimal keys returned is best seen as a starting point for further manual evaluation by a domain expert.
 Key analysis for selected column sets can be helpful in this.

 ### Incomplete Data

 Currently the only supported semantic for dealing with null values is *possible semantic*, corresponding to UNIQUE constraints in SQL.
-Here a column set **K** is a key if no two rows have the same values on **K**, unless one of these values is null.
+Here a column set **K** is a key if no two rows violate it, meaning they have the same values on **K**, and none of these values is missing.
 Thus the column set { Name, DoB } is a key for the table below, but { Name, Salary } is not.

 | Name  | DoB      | Salary | Job       |